Charles Francis Adams Sr.: Career

-In 1840, Adams was elected to three one-year terms in the Massachusetts House of Representatives and he served in the Massachusetts Senate from 1843 to 1845.
+In 1840, Adams was elected to the first of three one-year terms in the Massachusetts House of Representatives and he served in the Massachusetts Senate from 1843 to 1845.
 In 1846, he purchased and became editor of the Boston Whig newspaper.
 In 1848, he was the unsuccessful nominee of the Free Soil Party for Vice President of the United States, running on a ticket with former president Martin Van Buren as the presidential nominee.
-That same year, his father died from a stroke at age 80.
+That same year, on February 21, his father had suffered a massive stroke and collapsed on the floor of the House.
+He died two days later in the Speaker's Room in the Capitol building at the age of 80.

 From the 1840s, Adams became one of the finest historical editors of his era.
 He developed his expertise in part because of the example of his father, who in 1829 had turned from politics (after his defeated bid for a second presidential term in 1828) to history and biography.
 John Quincy Adams began a biography of his father, John Adams, but wrote only a few chapters before resuming his political career in 1830 with his election to the U.S. House of Representatives.

 The younger Adams, fresh from his edition of the letters of his grandmother Abigail Adams, Letters of Mrs. Adams, the Wife of John Adams (1840), took up the project that his father had left uncompleted and between 1850 and 1856 turned out not just the two volumes of the biography but eight further volumes presenting editions of John Adams's Diary and Autobiography, his major political writings, and a selection of letters and speeches.
 The edition, titled The Works of John Adams, Esq., Second President of the United States, was the only edition of John Adams's writings until the family donated the cache of Adams papers to the Massachusetts Historical Society in 1854 and authorized the creation of the Adams Papers project; the modern project had published accurate scholarly editions of John Adams's diary and autobiography, several volumes of Adams family correspondence, two volumes on the portraits of John and Abigail Adams and John Quincy and Louisa Catherine Adams, and the early years of the diary of Charles Francis Adams, who published a revised edition of the biography in 1871.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1857.

 Congressman and diplomat

 As a Republican, Adams was elected to the United States House of Representatives in 1858, where he chaired the Committee on Manufactures.
 He was re-elected in 1860 but resigned to become U.S. minister (ambassador) to the Court of St James's (Britain), a post previously held by his father and grandfather, from 1861 to 1868.
-Powerful Massachusetts Senator Charles Sumner had wanted the position and so became alienated from Adams.
+Powerful Massachusetts senator Charles Sumner had wanted the position and so became alienated from Adams.
 Britain had already recognized Confederate belligerency, but Adams was instrumental in maintaining British neutrality and preventing British diplomatic recognition of the Confederacy during the American Civil War.